northmule/buy-one-click-woocommerce/readme.txt

 == Changelog ==
+= 2.2.2 =
+* Fixed a problem with creating a zero order and an item with an empty price
-= 2.2.1 =
+* Added import and export of the main plugin settings to a file = 2.2.1 =
 * Added currency to the order form
 * Added the ability to specify the status of the created order in WooCommerce